 How Does Community Solar Work?

 The owner of the community solar garden pays the upfront costs to build, maintain and connect the garden to the utility’s power grid.
-Community solar customers subscribe to a portion of the overall solar garden, and their subscription size is based on their household’s energy demand.
-Each month, subscribers pay community solar provider for the amount of electricity generated by their subscription.
-The provider then reports the output of each solar subscription to the utility, and the utility company adds credits to the subscriber’s electric bill equal to that output.
+When you sign up for community solar, you are subscribing to a portion of the project’s monthly output.
+Your community solar provider will analyze your household’s energy demand to determine your subscription size.
+Each month, you’ll pay your community solar provider for the amount of electricity generated by your subscription.
+The provider then reports the output of your subscription to the utility, and the utility company adds credits to your electric bill equal to that output.

 Why is Community Solar Possible Now?

 The Future Energy Jobs Act, historic state legislation passed in December 2016, calls for 400 megawatts (MW) of community solar projects to be developed by 2030.
 That’s enough to power up to 150,000 households.

 If the General Assembly passes the Clean Energy Jobs Act, we could see an expansion of community solar funding and opportunities.

 Sign this petition and tell your legislators to pass CEJA!

 Community solar allows more Illinois consumers to support renewable energy, and CUB is pleased to see offers hit the market.
 These offers help consumers lock in long term savings and help Illinois transition to renewable energy.
 We have reviewed all the offers currently available and written up our findings on each.
 The offers in this tab are part of the Illinois Shines program and are not specifically for low-income consumers.
 Before signing up for any of these offers, check to see if you qualify for Solar for All, Illinois’ low-income solar program (read more about Solar for All in the next tab).